 - Military-grade build qualityThe Vista have been designed to meet US Military ruggedisation standards

 The Jaybird Vista 2 are a pair of sports-focused true wireless earbuds designed for athletes.
-They’re the successor to the original Vista I reviewed many moons ago, which managed to retain a place as one of the best running headphones for more than two years after launch.
+They’re the successor to the original Vista I reviewed many moons ago.

 Key upgrades include the addition of active noise cancellation, wireless charging, a slightly tweaked design, as well as general audio and mic quality improvements.